get married in Denmark as a foreigner in 5 steps

 You’ll submit everything through Denmark’s Agency of Family Law.
 That’s the gatekeeper.
 They review your docs and - if everything checks out - they’ll approve your application and forward it to the town where you plan to marry.

-Timeline?
-Usually 1–2 weeks for approval.
-Could be faster.
-Could be longer if there’s missing info or unclear documents (so, double-check everything before you submit.
-Seriously.)
+It will usually take 1–2 weeks to get approval.
+But if there’s missing info or unclear documents it will take longer (so, double-check everything before you submit).

 Step 4: